Pope Pius XII and the Holocaust: Hitler's Pope and The Myth of Hitler's Pope

-Susan Zuccotti's Under His Very Windows: The Vatican and the Holocaust in Italy (2000) and Michael Phayer's The Catholic Church and the Holocaust, 1930–1965 (2000) provided further critical, though more scholarly analysis of Pius' legacy.
+Susan Zuccotti's Under His Very Windows: The Vatican and the Holocaust in Italy (2000) and Michael Phayer's The Catholic Church and the Holocaust, 1930–1965 (2000) provided further critical analyses of Pius' legacy.

 In 2005, Jesuit historian Vincent Lapomarda wrote:

 Recent works by José M. Sánchez, Pius XII and the Holocaust (2001) and Justus George Lawler's Popes and Politics (2002) show how really outrageous are the positions of many of those who have attacked Pope Pius XII.
 To condemn Pius for not seizing every opportunity to protest the crimes against the Jews overlooks the fact that he could not even save his own priests.
 What is amazing is that the Catholic Church under the Pope's leadership did far more to help Jews than any other international agency or person ...